WebReflection/polpetta/README.md

 Since that is gonna be the folder where the application is running in any case, modules are resolved through `require()` via that folder.
 If you want to keep updated the globally executable *polpetta*, you might decide to add this line to the *Makefile* build process: `cp -R build/* /usr/local/bin`

-The even easier way is to install your most used modules globally via `npm install -g module` so that these will be available in any case through the node.js `require()` mechanism and you update one place rather than all of them, if necessary.
+The even easier way is to install your most used modules globally via `npm install module -g` so that these will be available in any case through the node.js `require()` mechanism and you update one place rather than all of them, if necessary.

 Polpetta API